Responses

 response and stop processing.

-There is a helper method to download a file.
+There is a helper method to stream a file to the end user.
 You can use the download

 method and pass in the path.